-Here are the top 5 reasons that your teeth might be causing a problem for you.
+Here are top 5 reasons that your teeth might be causing problem for you.

 Braces, retainers and other dental alignment are common reasons for oral discomfort and toothache.
-Pain is fairly noticeable after adjustment, which either tightens or moves teeth but such pain usually subsides after a few days.
+Pain is fairly noticeable after adjustment, which either tighten or move teeth but such pain is usually subsides after few days.
 If pain becomes unbearable, immediately book an appointment online or discuss it with your nearby dentist.

 Misaligned teeth can press against other teeth, pushing them out of line – resulting in uncomfortable pain.
 Impacted wisdom teeth can also be extremely painful as they fester below the gum line and push other teeth against them.
 If you are also having pain in your jaw and unable to find the cause – you must consult a validated dentist.

 The most common reason for a painful toothache is tooth decay.
-It is something that can affect most of us at any time.
+It is something that can affect most of us at anytime.
 For the tooth and the surrounding area to hurt, the decay in the tooth would have to be significant enough to reach the inner layer of the tooth, a layer called dentin.
 Remember, once the dentin is damaged – the tooth becomes sensitive and a cavity is created.
-If the pain becomes sharp, the tooth decay must have reached the center of the tooth.
+If the pain becomes sharp, the tooth decay must have reached the centre of the tooth.
 The pain becomes so intense that it becomes difficult to carry on daily tasks.
 If you are also feeling the same pain, you must consult your dentist in order to avoid bigger dental issues.
-The sooner you go to the doctor, the better is the result.
-Don’t delay and don’t get scared of a medical procedure for relief in future.
+The sooner you go to doctor, the better is the result.
+Don’t delay and don’t get scared of medical procedure for relief in future